asyncapi/spec/spec/asyncapi.md

 <a name="messageObjectHeaders"></a>headers | [Schema Object](#schemaObject) &#124; [Reference Object](#referenceObject) | Schema definition of the application headers.
 Schema MUST be of type "object".
 It **MUST NOT** define the protocol headers.
 <a name="messageObjectPayload"></a>payload | `any` | Definition of the message payload.
 It can be of any type but defaults to [Schema object](#schemaObject).
 It must match the schema format, including encoding type - e.g Avro should be inlined as either a YAML or JSON object NOT a string to be parsed as YAML or JSON.
 <a name="messageObjectCorrelationId"></a>correlationId | [Correlation ID Object](#correlationIdObject) &#124; [Reference Object](#referenceObject) | Definition of the correlation ID used for message tracing or matching.
-<a name="messageObjectSchemaFormat"></a>schemaFormat | `string` | A string containing the name of the schema format used to define the message payload.
-If omitted, implementations should parse the payload as a [Schema object](#schemaObject).
-When the payload is defined using a `$ref` to a remote file, it is RECOMMENDED the schema format includes the file encoding type to allow implementations to parse the file correctly.
-E.g., adding `+yaml` if content type is `application/vnd.apache.avro` results in `application/vnd.apache.avro+yaml`.<br/><br/>Check out the [supported schema formats table](#messageObjectSchemaFormatTable) for more information.
-Custom values are allowed but their implementation is OPTIONAL.
-A custom value MUST NOT refer to one of the schema formats listed in the [table](#messageObjectSchemaFormatTable).
 <a name="messageObjectContentType"></a>contentType | `string` | The content type to use when encoding/decoding a message's payload.
 The value MUST be a specific media type (e.g. `application/json`).
 When omitted, the value MUST be the one specified on the [defaultContentType](#defaultContentTypeString) field.
 <a name="messageObjectName"></a>name | `string` | A machine-friendly name for the message.
 <a name="messageObjectTitle"></a>title | `string` | A human-friendly title for the message.